Table of Contents

 This type of video style is clearly a go-to option for those in the mechanical systems or automobile industry, but it’s also an ideal medium to showcase the industrial process of any manufactured item, even food products!

-Interestingly, this is one of the few types of animation styles whose functionality goes beyond the marketing and cinema industry.
+Interestingly, this is one of the few types of explainer videos whose functionality goes beyond the marketing and cinema industry.
 It’s also commonly used in product development for creating engineering prototypes.

 Cut-out animation was born as a stop-motion technique that’s still used to this day.
 What’s unique about this type of cartoon style is that the characters and objects are made from illustrations or photos cut out from paper, cardboard, or fabric.